-- Water Resources and Use in the Project Study Areas;
+- a) Water Resources and Use in the Project Study Areas;

-- Wastewater Discharge; and
+- b) Wastewater Discharge; and

-- Fish1 and Fish Habitat.
+- c) Fish1 and Fish Habitat.

-a) Water Resources and Use in the Project study areas: the Project is proposing to use Peters Pond near the town of Botwood as a primary water source to supply its hydrogen and ammonia production facility.
-The baseline study will describe the relevant features of the water resources and wetlands within the Project study areas including the following:
+- a) Water Resources and Use in the Project study areas: the Project is proposing to use Linton Lake near the town of Marystow as a primary water source to supply its hydrogen and ammonia production facility.
+The baseline study will describe the relevant features of the water resources and wetlands within the Project study areas of the hydrogen and ammonia generation facility, including the following: